coinstrats/immix-parent/README.md

 # immix-parent
-this is a light weight repository to bundle multiple repositories together locally
+this is a lightweight repository to bundle multiple repositories together locally